Volue-Public/energy-mesh-python/_sources/quickstart.rst.txt

 - Supported Python version [3.7.1, 3.8 or 3.9].
 - Running Volue Mesh server with gRPC enabled (either locally or on a different machine within your network).

-See :ref:`Mesh server gRPC configuration` for all Mesh gRPC configuration options.

 Installation quickstart
 **************************